JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### untilBuild
 {id="patchpluginxml-task-untilbuild"}

-The upper bound of the version range to be patched – will be set for the `until-build` attribute of the `<idea-version>` tag.
+The upper bound of the version range to be patched used in the `until-build` attribute of the `<idea-version>` tag.

 {style="narrow"}
 Type